alessiohappy/exPRSso/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-A web application for assess the reproducibility of a Polygenic Risk Score (PRS).
+A web application to reproduce published Polygenic Risk Scores.

 ## Overview

-exPRSso is a web-based tool that allows researchers to reproduce a PRS starting from your genetic data and a published PRS summary.
+exPRSso is a web-based tool that allows researchers to reproduce a Polygenic Risk Score (PRS) starting from your genetic data and a published PRS summary.
 The application provides an intuitive interface for uploading genetic data files and visualizing PRS results.

 ## Features